 An EMS certificate holder shall, within 60 days of the final sentencing of any criminal offense, provide the division with the following:

-Pursuant to OAC 4765-22-01, within 14 days of the final sentencing of any misdemeanor involving moral turpitude, any misdemeanor committed in the course of practice, or any felony, provide written notification to the Division of EMS of such offense.
+Pursuant to OAC 4765-22-01, within 14 days of the final sentencing of any criminal offense, the certificate holder must provide written notification to the Division of EMS of such offense.
 The certificate holder may use the form below.

-A person issued a fire service training certificate shall within 60 days of the final sentencing of any misdemeanor involving moral turpitude, any misdemeanor committed in the course of practice, or any felony, provide the division with the following:
+A person issued a fire service training certificate shall, within 60 days of the final sentencing of any criminal offense, provide the division with the following:

 |Declaration of Criminal History EMS Certificates||EMS 0095||PDF Word|

 |Declaration of Criminal History Fire Certificates||EMS 0101||PDF Word|

 Individuals with a criminal record who are interested in obtaining an EMS or fire certification may inquire whether their criminal record disqualifies them from obtaining a certification.
 If you would like to make a request, you must submit your request in writing, provide details of the criminal conviction(s), and pay a fee of $25.
 Acceptable forms of payment are either check or money order made payable to the Ohio Treasurer of State.

 Certified court journal entries showing the indictment, criminal conviction, and sentencing, as well as the police report related to offense, must be provided to the Division of EMS.
 Failure to provide these records may result in a delay in processing your request.